Squeezed Attention: Accelerating Long Context Length LLM Inference: Abstract

 \section{Abstract}

-Emerging Large Language Model (LLM) applications require long input prompt in order to perform complex downstream tasks like document analysis and code generation.
+Emerging Large Language Model (LLM) applications require long input context in order to perform complex tasks like document analysis and code generation.
 For these long context length applications, the length of the input prompt poses a significant challenge in terms of inference efficiency since the inference costs increase linearly with sequence length.
-However, for many of these applications, much of the context in the prompt is fixed across different user inputs, thereby providing the opportunity to perform offline optimizations to process user inputs quickly, as they are received.
-In this work, we propose \textit{\OURS} as a mechanism to accelerate LLM applications where a large portion of the input prompt is fixed.
-To accomplish this, we first leverage K-means clustering offline to group the keys for the fixed context based on semantic similarity and represent each cluster with a single centroid value.
-During inference, we compare query tokens from the user input with the centroids to predict which of the keys from the fixed context are semantically relevant and need to be loaded during inference.
-We then compute exact attention using only these important keys from the fixed context, thereby reducing bandwidth and computational costs.
-We also extend our method to use a hierarchical centroid lookup to identify important keys, which can reduce the complexity of attention from linear to logarithmic with respect to the fixed context length.
-To realize our method’s efficiency benefits, we implement optimized Triton kernels for centroid comparison and sparse FlashAttention with important keys, achieving more than 4$\times$ speedups during both the prefill and generation phases for long-context inference.
-Furthermore, we have extensively evaluated our method on various long-context benchmarks including LongBench, where it achieves a 3.1$\times$ reduction in KV cache budget without accuracy loss.
-For applications where small accuracy degradation is allowed, we can achieve up to an 8$\times$ reduction with less than 0.5 point accuracy gap for the LLaMA-2-7B-32K, LWM-Text-Chat-1M, and Longchat-7B-v1.5-32K models.
+However, for many of these applications, much of the context in the prompt is fixed across different user inputs, thereby providing the opportunity to perform offline optimizations in order to process user inputs quickly, as they are received.
+We propose \textit{\OURS} to accelerate LLM applications where a large portion of the input context is fixed.
+We first leverage K-means clustering offline to group the keys for the fixed context based on semantic similarity and represent each cluster with a single centroid value.
+During inference, we compare query tokens from the user input with the centroids to predict which keys from the fixed context are semantically relevant, and then compute exact attention using only the important keys, thereby reducing bandwidth and computational costs.
+We also present a hierarchical version of our algorithm which can reduce the complexity of attention from linear to logarithmic with respect to the fixed context length.
+We evaluate our method on various long-context benchmarks including LongBench, where it achieves a 3.1$\times$ reduction in KV budget with no noticeable accuracy loss and up to an 8$\times$ reduction with only a 0.5 point accuracy gap for the LLaMA-2-7B-32K, LWM-Text-Chat-1M, and Longchat-7B-v1.5-32K models.
+Futhermore, we implement kernels for centroid comparison and sparse FlashAttention with important keys, achieving more than 4$\times$ speedups during both the prefill and generation phases for long-context inference.
 Our code is available at \url{https://github.com/SqueezeAILab/SqueezedAttention}.